coffeebook/documents/book.md

 ## Introduction

-This would serve as a comprehensive piece of literature on everything I know about CoffeeScript, Markdown, Node.js and it's kick-ass libraries.
+This would serve as a comprehensive piece of literature on everything I know about CoffeeScript, Markdown but also Node.js and it's kick-ass libraries.
+We will use node because it may give us in depth exploration of complicated subjects which would take a tenfold of books to fully explore.
+You shall see.

 It is far from finished, please be patient.

 I hope this will end up a more coherent, community driven, writing and coding experiment.
 This book shall be your initiation.
 It will be a test of your skills